-Fall 2022 graduate admissions cycle is closed.
+Fall 2023 graduate admissions application is now open.

 UCLA Graduate Admissions